Report: Packers to land linebacker Jaylon Smith

 In 2018, he moved into a full-time starting role and has recorded at least 120 tackles in each of the past three seasons.

-This move helps bolster a Packers defense that is down Za’Darius Smith, who there is no timetable for his return after back surgery.
+This moves helps bolster a Packers defense that is down Za’Darius Smith, who there is no timetable for his return after back surgery.